 Acquired intangible assets are initially valued at acquisition or production cost.
-After initial recognition, intangible assets are carried at their acquisition or production cost and amortised over their respective useful economic lives of generally three to eight years using the straight-line method.
+After initial recognition, intangible assets are carried at their acquisition or production cost and amortised on a scheduled basis over their respective useful economic lives of generally three to eight years using the straight-line method.